-The Company's 6.875% Series A Term Preferred Stock is mandatorily redeemable at March 31, 2024.
-At any time on or after March 31, 2021, the Company may, in its sole option, redeem the outstanding shares of Series A Term Preferred Stock ("Term Preferred Shares") in whole or, from time to time, in part, out of funds legally available for such redemption, at the liquidation preference plus an amount equal to accumulated but unpaid dividends, if any, on such shares (whether or not earned or declared, but excluding interest on such dividends) to, but excluding, the date fixed for such redemption.
-The effective interest rate of the Term Preferred Shares including amortization of debt issuance costs is 7.95%.
+The Company has authorized 10,000,000 shares of preferred stock, at a par value of \$0.001 per share, and had 852,660 shares of its 6.875% Series A Term Preferred Stock ("Term Preferred Shares") issued and outstanding at October 31, 2019.
+In March and April 2019, the Company issued 852,660 Term Preferred Shares for net proceeds of \$20,482,306 after deducting underwriting costs and offering expenses.
+The Company's Term Preferred Shares are mandatorily redeemable at March 31, 2024.
+At any time on or after March 31, 2021, the Company may, in its sole option, redeem the outstanding Term Preferred Shares in whole or, from time to time, in part, out of funds legally available for such redemption, at the liquidation preference plus an amount equal to accumulated but unpaid dividends, if any, on such shares (whether or not earned or declared, but excluding interest on such dividends) to, but excluding, the date fixed for such redemption.